whiteSHADOW1234/FinalProject/README.md

 and it looks like this
 ![](https://i.imgur.com/sfXtJg8.png)

-2. need to download this configuration
+2. Do not forget to download this configuration

 ![](https://i.imgur.com/YY2UGRA.png)

-here is the URL:
+Here is the URL:
 https://jar-download.com/artifacts/com.googlecode.soundlibs/jlayer/1.0.1.4/source-code

 ![](https://i.imgur.com/7xCGvRb.png)
-put it in the refer lib plz
+Put it in the refer lib plz